vcerovski/binfix/README.md

 <a name="defmethod"></a>
 #### `defmethod`

-The following generic versions of `f`
+The following two generic versions of `f`

     '{f n :integer :- if {n <= 0} 1 {n * f {1- n}}}
     '{f (n integer):- if {n <= 0} 1 {n * f {1- n}}}